 - You can determine that what remains after all other gifts to loved ones have been fulfilled goes to charity.

-If you’ve already decided to include Daystar Television in your will and you have contacted your legal and financial advisors; here are some sample statements that you
+If you’ve already decided to include Daystar Television in your will and you have contacted your legal and financial advisors; here are some sample statements that you can immediately include:

 I. ______________________________________________________, give, devise and bequeath ail the residue of my estate, including real and personal property, to